penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

     that needs some extra attention when we split it so for this reason we have chosen in this example to split the database from the rest of the setup.

-A crucial consideration for those managing Zabbix installations is the database back-end.
-Zabbix supports a few different databases: MySQL/Percona, MariaDB and PostgreSQL(/TimescaleDB) and up to Zabbix 7.0 also Oracle.
+## Choosing a Database Backend for Zabbix

-All those databases are supported equally by Zabbix and perform mostly similar with Zabbix load, so the choice mostly comes down to which database software you are the most familiar with.
+A critical decision when managing Zabbix installations is selecting the database backend.
+Zabbix supports several database options: MySQL/Percona, MariaDB, PostgreSQL (including TimescaleDB), and Oracle (up to Zabbix 7.0).

 ???+ note